-BlueLA is a revolutionary 100% electric vehicle (EV) car sharing service coming to LA as part of the City of Los Angeles’ mobility strategy.
-The BlueLA service will be available to anyone over 18 years of age with a valid driver’s license.
-Members will have access to a network of shared electric vehicles 24-hours a day, 7 days a week, at self-service locations in their neighborhood.
+BlueLA is a 100% electric car sharing service and part of the City of Los Angeles’ mobility strategy.
+The BlueLA service is available to anyone over 18 years of age with a valid driver’s license.
+Members have access to a network of shared electric vehicles 24-hours a day, 7 days a week, at self-service locations throughout central Los Angeles.

-BlueLA stations will be on-street, consisting of one self-service kiosk and 5 parking spots each with an electric charger, where users will collect and drop off vehicles.
-BlueLA is point to point, which means there’s no need to return the car to your starting point.
-You pay for what you use - nothing more.
+BlueLA stations are on-street, consisting of one self-service kiosk and 5 parking spots each with an electric charger, where users pick up and drop off vehicles.
+BlueLA is point to point, which means there's no need to return the car to your starting point!

-Los Angeles Department of Transportation, Office of Los Angeles Mayor Eric Garcetti, BlueLA Carsharing LLC, Shared Use Mobility Center, Salvadorean American Leadership Education Fund, T.R.U.S.T.
-South LA, Korean Immigrant Worker’s Association.
+Los Angeles Department of Transportation, Office of Los Angeles Mayor Eric Garcetti, BlueLA Carsharing LLC, Shared Use Mobility Center, Salvadorean American Leadership Education Fund (SALEF), Tenemos que Reclamar y Unidos Salvar la Tierra - South LA (T.R.U.S.T.
+South LA), Koreatown Immigrant Workers Alliance (KIWA).

 Car sharing like you’ve never seen it before.
 All electric.
 For all Angelenos.